andyprasetya/nodejs-webmap-learn/lesson-04/README.md

 # Lesson 4
 ## Creating a router-level middleware to separate views and data services

 In this lesson we separate views and data services by using Express' built-in [Router()](https://expressjs.com/en/guide/writing-middleware.html).
-Also,
+Also, we will learn how to include a JavaScript into the index page, and create some functions to manipulate the data services.

 To install and run: